gruntwork-io/docs/docs/2.0/docs/library/architecture/opentofu-terraform-compatibility.md

 ## What's special about HashiCorp Terraform v1.5.7?

-Version 1.5.7 is the final release of HashiCorp Terraform, licensed under the MPLv2 open-source license.
+Version 1.5.7 is the final open source release of HashiCorp Terraform, licensed under the MPLv2 open-source license.
 Versions up to and including v1.5.7 remain MPLv2 licensed and thus can continue to be used with Gruntwork.

 ## What if I want to use a version of Terraform above v1.5.7?